transittechies/transittechies.github.io/archive.md

 ### Speakers

 - Abhijit Valluri
-  - Fetching MTA real-time arrivals for a personal transit app for his Garmin smartwatch.
+  - Fetching MTA real-time arrivals for a personal transit app for his Garmin smartwatch, including an exploration of GTFS-RT, protocol buffers, and agency-specific extensions.
 - Mallory Bulkley [@mallorybulkley](https://twitter.com/mallorybulkley/)
-  - [A Day in the Life of Citi Bike](https://mallorybulkley.com/citi-bike-visualization/): Visualizing of all Citibike trips taken in a single day, filtered by various rider demographics.
+  - [A Day in the Life of Citi Bike](https://mallorybulkley.com/citi-bike-visualization/): Visualization of all Citibike trips taken in a single day, filtered by various rider demographics.
 - Scott Morris [@smorris777](https://twitter.com/smorris777)
   - Latesting and upcoming features of the MYmta mobile app, which was recently launched as the official app of the MTA with real-time information across modes and agencies.